Panel Discussion at CSUN Assistive Technology Conference 2019

 - People with disabilities need to be engaged in both identifying and solving the problems.

 You can find the Equidox team in the exhibit hall at booth #719.
-We’ll be happy to talk with you further about how to get beyond the checklist.
+We’ll be happy to talk with you further about how to get beyond the checklist and affect culture change.
 Ask us for a free demo of our PDF remediation software.
 It’s so fast and easy you’ll never want to use anything else.